Ernyoke/certified-aws-solutions-architect-professional/03-networking/route53.md

 - We use NS records to point at these name servers to be able to connect to the global DNS
 - Externally registered domains can point to R53 public zone

-## Route53 Private Hosted Zones
+## Private Hosted Zones

 - Similar to a public hosted zone except it can not be accessed from the public internet
-- It is associated with VPCs from AWS and it only can be accessed from VPCs from the account.
+- They are associated with VPCs from AWS and it only can be shared with VPCs from the account.
 Cross account access is possible
-- Split-view: it is possible to create split-view (split-horizon) DNS for public and internal use with the same zone name.
+- Split-view (Split Horizon) DNS: it is possible to create split-view (split-horizon) DNS for public and internal use with the same zone name.
 Useful for accessing systems from the private network without accessing the public internet

-## CNAME vs ALIAS Records
+## CNAME vs Alias Records

 - The problem with CNAME:
     - An A record maps a NAME to an IP Address